-We’re different, complex beings with varying levels of vitamins and minerals in our bodies.
-Our hair loss may have been caused or triggered by different factors (including lifestyle and diet) and so the thing that resolves it/how long that takes will differ, too.
+Men and women are different, complex beings with varying levels of vitamins and minerals in our bodies.
+Our hair loss may have been caused or triggered by different factors (including lifestyle, damaged hair follicles by free radicals, hormonal hair loss or a poor diet) and so the hair loss treatment that resolves it/how long hair growth takes will differ, too.

 But that’s not to say it isn’t worth a shot!
 And Folexin can really help you if…

 If your hair is brittle, if your skin is dry or if your nails are pitted and cracked, it could mean you’re low in biotin.
 And one of Folexin’s star ingredients is biotin, plus a range of other nourishing vitamins.